 Monroe County Childhood Conditions Summit 2019

 Now is the time to submit workshop proposals for the 4th Annual Monroe County Childhood Conditions Summit scheduled for Tuesday, November 19th!
 This year’s theme is equity and inclusion.
-If you are interested in presenting, please complete this google form by 5 pm on August 9th!
+Thanks to all who submitted workshop proposals, we will be making selections in late August.
+Summit registration will open in September.